open-easyrtc/open-easyrtc/docs/easyrtc_faq.md

 > * Performs exceptionally well as a HTML5 socket server.
 > * Easy to program for with a thriving open source community to back it up.
 > * Multi-platform!
 Allows installs on Linux, Windows, and Macs.
-> * The Node Package Manager provides an easy way to distribute and install easyRTC.
+> * The Node Package Manager provides an easy way to distribute and install EasyRTC.

 Are there plans to integrating with SIP?
 ----------------------------------------

 > SIP is an extensive protocol, and developing a WebRTC platform which supports it in a way casual developers could use it would be difficult.
 Unless we can come up with a way to make this "easy", it won't happen.
-This does allow for SIP and VOIP gateways to implement WebRTC using easyRTC.
+This does allow for SIP and VOIP gateways to implement WebRTC using EasyRTC.

 > We hope to get to the point where the question will be posed to the SIP gateways out there.
-Are there plans to integrate with easyRTC?
+Are there plans to integrate with EasyRTC?

 How do I report bugs or ask for features?